 The story about Zuleikha and Joseph.
 Facsimile of an Indian-Persian miniature depicts Zuleika introducing Joseph to her friends who are busy peeling oranges.

 Pompeji.
+The Pompeian House.
 Roman architecture.
-The Pompeian House.
-The Atrium.

 Auguste Racinet.
 The Costume History by Françoise Tétart-Vittu.